-The image below is an example of how to map functionality to asses the value added and effort.
+The following image below is an example of how to map functionality to assess the value added and effort

-Once functionality has been mapped, it is easier to asses the scope, importance and cost of each feature.
+Once functionality has been mapped, it is easier to assess the scope, importance, and cost of each feature.

 The next step is to map features to specific releases.
 With this method, you can formulate a fair assessment of the progression of your release scope and plan your work and resources accordingly.

-Giving people a voice is positive, controlling the voice is necessary.
-If everyone gets to have an equal input, things can get out of hand very fast.
-A high level of involvement in the beginning of a project will lead to an excessive and unmaintainable backlog.
-Subsequently, the ability to keep accurate estimates will be compromised and the sheer volume will not only be time consuming but lead to shift from planning based on micro factors that are not part of the bigger picture.
+Giving people a voice is positive, but controlling the voice is necessary.
+If everyone gets to have equal input, things can get out of hand very fast.
+A high level of involvement at the beginning of a project leads to an excessive and unmaintainable backlog.
+Subsequently, the ability to keep accurate estimates is compromised, and the sheer volume is not only time-consuming but leads to shifting from planning based on micro factors that are not part of the bigger picture.

-To control your backlog you need to put a gatekeeper into place.
-The gatekeeper can be a BA, PM or PO and their responsibilities should include:
+To control your backlog, you need to put a gatekeeper into place.
+The gatekeeper can be a business analyst (BA), project manager (PM), or product owner (PO), and their responsibilities should include the following:

 - Enforcing a minimal ticket standard (structure and content).